esaldivar/esaldivar/README.md

 <p>Thanks for stopping by!
 My name is Eric, I am a dad, husband, veteran, and a software engineer.
 I love collaborating with other engineers to release a full stack product.
 I am enjoy working with the React, Redux, Node, Express, relational, and nonrelational databases.
 I love making wireframes, folder structures, database models, and READMEs.
 The planning procress to me is just as important as the code and launch of a product.
 I believe that everyone has a voice on an engineering team.
 If you want to reach out to me I have left my social contacts below.
 Oh by the way I am also the cohost of a coding podcast, JavaUnscripted.
 I hope we can work together someday!</p>

-- 👨‍💻 All of my projects are available at [https://esaldivardev.com/](https://esaldivardev.com/)

 <a href="https://github.com/esaldivar/github-readme-stats">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=esaldivar&show_icons=true&theme=radical&count_private&include_all_commits" />
 </a>